US-led coalition warplanes banned from Syria safe zones – Russian envoy

 “As for [the coalition] actions in the de-escalation zones, starting from now those zones are closed for their flights,” Aleksandr Levrentyev told journalists in the Kazakh capital.

 He added that the flight ban was not part of the memorandum establishing the safe zones, but assured the coalition would not fly over them.

 “As guarantors we will be tracking all actions in that direction,” he remarked.
 “Absolutely no flights, especially by the international coalition, are allowed.
 With or without prior notification.
 The issue is closed.”

 He added that the US-led coalition would continue airstrikes near Raqqa, the Syrian stronghold of Islamic State (IS, formerly ISIS/ISIL), near some towns near the Euphrates River and close to the city of Deir ez-Zor.

 The Russian Foreign Ministry was less definitive on the alleged ban of US warplanes, stating that “these issues are being discussed at the military level.”

 On Thursday, a memorandum was signed in Astana establishing four “safe zones” in Syria, where so-called “moderate opposition” fighters are expected to stay safe from airstrikes and keep jihadist groups out.
 The zones are set in provinces of Idlib, Latakia and Homs, as well as parts of Aleppo.

 Russia, Iran and Turkey serve as guarantors of the arrangement, which carries hopes of deescalating violence in the war-torn country.

 The move was cheered by the United Nations and welcomed with reservations by Washington.

-Posted by Jim W. Dean, Managing Editor on May 5, 2017, With 3688 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on May 5, 2017, With 3695 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.